vyos/vyos-documentation/docs/image-mgmt.rst

 the OS image is fixed and non-persistent.
 It also allows for multiple releases of VyOS to be installed on the same storage device.
-The image can be selected manually at boot if needed, but the system will otherwise boot the image configured to be the default (:opcmd:`set system image default-boot`).
+The image can be selected manually at boot if needed, but the system will otherwise boot the image configured to be the default.

 .. opcmd:: show system image